gitpod-io/retired-gatsby-website/src/docs/php-in-gitpod.md

 To get this extension for your project, you must do two things:

-First you must create a [`.gitpod.Dockerfile`](https://www.gitpod.io/docs/config-docker/) for your repository:
+First, you must create a [`.gitpod.Dockerfile`](https://www.gitpod.io/docs/config-docker/) for your repository:

 ```Dockerfile
 FROM gitpod/workspace-full